BlogTone and etiquette

 Common Chinglish mistakes made by Singaporeans and how to fix them

-If you grew up speaking Mandarin, Hokkien, or Cantonese at home, you probably translate phrases directly into English without realizing it.
+If you grew up speaking Mandarin, Hokkien, or Cantonese at home, you probably translate phrases directly into English without realising it.

 Here are 5 common "Chinglish" mistakes and how to fix them for clearer, more natural English.